 Specific authority and administration may be found in one section or in various articles or sections.
-May also contain animal committees or boards, health directors, Law enforcement entities or other persons or entities.
+It may also contain animal committees or boards, health directors, law enforcement or other persons or entities.

-This could be a stand alone section or found in definitions describing authorities and responsibilities.
+This could be a stand alone section or found in definitions describing authorities and responsibilities for each section.